pdimens/harpy/Modules/demultiplex.md

 ---
-label: Phase
+label: Demultiplex
-description: Phase haplotypes for haplotagged data with Harpy
+description: Demultiplex raw sequences into haplotag barcoded samples
-icon: stack
+icon: versions
-order: 2
+order: 7
 ---

-# :icon-stack: Phasing Haplotypes
+# :icon-versions: Demultiplex Raw Sequences

 ===  :icon-checklist: You will need
 - at least 2 cores/threads available
-- a vcf/bcf file of genotypes
-- sequence alignments, in `.bam` format
+- gzipped forward/reverse reads from an Illumina sequencer
 ===

 You may want to phase your genotypes into haplotypes, as haplotypes tend to be more informative than unphased genotypes (higher polymorphism, captures relationship between genotypes).
 Phasing